-- In a thick-bottomed pot boil the seeds and the cinnamon sticks in 1 quart [1lt] of water over low heat until the seeds separate. and the water is a bit darker.
+- In a thick-bottomed pot boil the seeds and the cinnamon sticks in 1 quart [1lt] of water over low heat until the seeds separate. and the water is dark.
 Add more water if it becomes necessary to maintain the same level.

 - Strain the liquid and eliminate the seeds and cinnamon.
 Return this liquid to the pot, along with the sugar and guava halves.

-- Boil until the guava has become very soft, and the liquid has reduced to about one cup.
+- Boil until the guava becomes very soft, and the liquid has reduced to about one cup.
 Cool to room temperature.

 - Blend the guava and the liquid left from boiling.
 Return to the pot, cook over medium heat stirring the pot so it doesn't stick to the bottom or burn.
 Be careful with splatters!